 It is the progressive shortening of telomeres (the DNA at the ends of chromosomes) which sets a limit on the number of times normal cells can divide.
 This does contribute to aging, but also acts as a powerful protection against normal cells becoming cancerous.

-Cancers evade this limitation, and effectively become ‘immortal’, by switching on one of two telomere lengthening mechanisms: an enzyme called telomerase or the Alternative Lengthening of Telomeres (ALT) mechanism.
+Cancers evade this limitation, and effectively become ‘immortal’, by switching on one of two telomere lengthening mechanisms: an enzyme called telomerase or the Alternative Lengthening of Telomeres (ALT) mechanism, which was discovered by CMRI.
 If blocking telomere lengthening mechanisms is to become a viable option for cancer treatment, we need a thorough understanding of both mechanisms.

-The ACRF International Centre for the Proteome of Human Cancer (ProCan®) is an international research project located at Children's Medical Research Institute (CMRI) in Sydney Australia.
+The ACRF International Centre for the Proteome of Human Cancer (ProCan®) is our other area of Focus.
+This international research project is located at Children's Medical Research Institute (CMRI) in Sydney Australia.
 It was established with a $10 million grant from the Australian Cancer Research Foundation (ACRF) and has received subsequent funding from government, charitable organisations, and members of the community.
 This world-first initiative was developed by Professors Phil Robinson and Roger Reddel at CMRI.

-ProCan is developing a database of information to advance scientific discovery and enhance clinical treatment worldwide.
+ProCan has developed the world's largest database of cancer information to advance scientific discovery and enhance clinical treatment worldwide.
 This database will mean doctors can more precisely diagnose cancer and effectively narrow down the best type of currently available treatment to target a patient's individual cancer diagnosis.
 This is personalised, precision medicine.

 ProCan will provide a major step forward for cancer diagnosis and treatment.

-Children’s Medical Research Institute is working with leading cancer researchers, hospitals, universities, and other institutes throughout Australia and around the world to analyse tens of thousands of samples of all types of cancer from all over the world.
+Children’s Medical Research Institute is working with leading cancer researchers, hospitals, universities, and other institutes throughout Australia and around the world to analyse tens of thousands of samples of all types of cancer from all over the world to grow this database.
+And they are working with government and pathology providers to ensure the ‘ProCan test’ for cancer eventually becomes routine.

-Advanced data science and software engineering will be used to compare the protein data ProCan generates with the de-identified information that is already available for each cancer sample, including clinical records such as pathology test results, genetic analyses, genome sequencing, and any previous responses to cancer treatment.
-This proteogenomic approach to understanding cancer is crucial to speeding up the search for cures.
+Advanced data science and software engineering is used to compare the protein data ProCan generates with the de-identified information that is already available for each cancer sample, including clinical records such as pathology test results, genetic analyses, genome sequencing, and any previous responses to cancer treatment.
+This proteogenomic approach to understanding cancer is also crucial to speeding up the search for new and better treatments and cures.

-The data gathered will help develop a library of information to advance scientific discovery and improve cancer treatments by helping doctors rapidly choose the best type of currently available treatment for their patients’ individual diagnosis.
+The data gathered continuously improves our library of information on cancers, to advance scientific discovery and personalise cancer treatments by helping doctors rapidly choose the best type of currently available treatment for their patients’ individual diagnosis.
 All this without having to waste weeks and months trialling medication that may prove to be ineffective for treating that type of cancer.

 The information generated by ProCan will be free for anyone to access.
 This will help scientists all over the world studying cancer.
 What’s more, the library of information created will be a point of reference that can be used now and, in the future, to aid rapid diagnosis and treatment planning.

-ProCan was invited to join the ‘Cancer Moonshot’ initiative led by the United States’ Government and is also part of the EU Horizons 2020 project involving twenty countries called Individualised Paediatric Cure (iPC).
+ProCan was invited to join the ‘Cancer Moonshot’ initiative led by the United States’ Government, and this agreement was renewed in 2022.
+ProCan is also part of a project involving twenty countries called Individualised Paediatric Cure (iPC).

 2021 The ProCan team is a finalist in the 2021 Research Australia Health and Medical Research Awards for Data Innovation.